A luger’s last Olympic shot never came. He gave his sled to the guys he lost to.

 Terdiman and Mazdzer’s mistake allowed DiGregorio and Hollander, a promising pair whom no one expected to make these Olympics, to nab the U.S. spot.
 Before they left Latvia, Terdiman met with DiGregorio and Hollander and made a gesture unheard of at luge’s highest level.

 He knew his sled, a piece of fine-tuned equipment that cost thousands of his own dollars, was the fastest in the United States.
 It was the second one Terdiman had built by Andre Florschutz, a retired German Olympic doubles medalist.
-The first helped Terdiman and his then-partner, Matt Mortensen, finish third in the 2016-17 World Cup standings, and finish fourth at the PyeongChang Olympics, at once a major accomplishment and a massive disappointment, just one spot off the podium.
+The first helped Terdiman and his then-partner, Matt Mortensen, finish third in the 2016-17 World Cup standings and fourth at the PyeongChang Olympics, at once a major accomplishment and a massive disappointment, just one spot off the podium.
 So when Terdiman decided to take one last shot at the Olympics — this time, with Mazdzer, who won a surprise singles silver in PyeongChang — he went back to Florshutz and commissioned a new sled at the cost of roughly $30,000.

 It was the one Terdiman intended to ride in his final Olympic runs, maybe even to a spot on the medal podium.
 A day after those hopes and plans unexpectedly combusted, Terdiman gave it away.
 On Wednesday night at Yanqing National Sliding Center, the sled will be there, with DiGregorio and Hollander aboard.